-Abstract: FIFRA section 19 gives EPA authority to regulate the management of pesticides and their containers, including storage, transportation and disposal.
-As proposed, this rule would
+Abstract: FIFRA sec.
+19 gives EPA authority to regulate the management of pesticides and their containers, including storage, transportation and disposal.
+As proposed, this rule would establish standards for removal of pesticides from containers and for rinsing containers; facilitate the safe use, refill, reuse, and disposal of pesticide containers by establishing standards for container design, labeling and refilling; and establish requirements for containment of stationary bulk containers and for containment of pesticide dispensing areas.

 Action Date FR Cite

-NPRM Original 02/11/94 59 FR 6712
+NPRM original- 02/11/94 59 FR 6712

-Supplemental NPRM 1 10/21/99 64 FR 56918
+Supplemental NPRM 1- 10/21/99 64 FR 56918

-Supplemental NPRM 2 12/21/99 64 FR 71368
+Supplemental NPRM 2- 12/21/99 64 FR 71368

-Notice: Partial Reopening of Comment Period 06/30/04 69 FR 39392
+Notice: Partial Reopening of Comment Period- 06/30/04 69 FR 39392

-Notice: Extension of Comment Period 08/13/04 69 FR 50114
+Notice: Extension of Comment Period- 08/13/04 69 FR 50114

-Final Action 03/00/06
+Final Action- 05/00/06